Graduate Teaching Assistant (GTA)

 Workload Policy

-A full (100%) teaching assistantship is considered by University Payroll a 0.50 Full Time Equivalent (FTE), or employment assignment.
-Full-time, or 1.0 FTE employment is a 40-hour work week; thus, a 0.50 FTE employment assignment is considered 20 hours per week.
-School of Dance (SOD) GTAs may be expected to fulfill a workload that averages up to 20 workload hours per week.
+Graduate Teaching Assistants (GTAs) are full-time graduate students who also serve as part-time employees of the University.
+A full-time teaching assistantship is considered by University Payroll a 0.50 Full Time Equivalent (FTE), or employment assignment of 20 hours per week.
+School of Dance (SOD) GTAs will be expected to fulfill a workload that averages up to 20 workload hours per week.

-Much of the work GTAs undertake is cyclical and, as a result, not all weeks in a semester will require precisely the same number of hours.
-For example, some weeks may require more time committed to production assignments while others may require more time for teaching.
-The 20 workload hours per week should be considered as an average across the academic calendar.
+Much of the work GTAs undertake is cyclical and, as a result, not all weeks in a semester will require precisely the same number of hours (for example, some weeks may require more time committed to production assignments while others may require more time for teaching).
+The 20 workload hours per week should be considered as an average across the academic year.

 TYPES OF GTA WORKLOAD ASSIGNMENTS